wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:** Then who is doing it?

 **M:** Nobody.
 All happens by itself.
 You are asking the question and you are supplying the answer.
 And you know the answer when you ask the question.
 All is a play in consciousness.
 All divisions are illusory.
 You can know the false only.
-The true you must yourself be.
+The true you must yourself *be*.

 **Q:** There is the witnessed consciousness and there is the witnessing consciousness.
 Is the second the supreme?